In this blog post, I will help you to configure DMARC records through your DirectAdmin control panel.

 Select DMARC from the TXT Record Type option.

 Most of the fields would be pre-populated there.
 However, we can still modify it based on your requirements.

-I have listed the values so that you can make use of it.
+I have listed the values so that you can make use of them.

-Domain policy type: I recommend to use Quarantine.
+Domain policy type: recommend using Quarantine.
 But please see the three options below.

 Quarantine – it allows emails but won’t deliver to the inbox.
 Usually, these emails would go to the spam/junk folder.

 Reject – reject the failed messages right away.

 The email would contain high-level data about the reasons for failures but won’t give you any details.